 What’s missing from customer relationships?
 Digital empathy, which refers to brands making meaningful, human-like connections with their customers in a virtual environment.

 - Anyone that’s ever screamed “speak to a representative!” into the phone or been frustrated by impersonal chatbots understands the need for human empathy for their problem.

 - This is hard to achieve when customer interactions are not personalized and customer data is locked in many different systems.

 What the difference looks like

-- Smarter chatbots that automate smarter, more personalised responses capable of analysing customer sentiment
+- Smarter chatbots that automate smarter, more personalized responses capable of analyzing customer sentiment.

-- Automatic identification of internal experts across the organisation to solve more complex customer problems
+- Automatic identification of internal experts across the organization to solve more complex customer problems.

-GPT-4 has the potential to up the service stakes even further by processing, understanding, and interpreting not just text but audio, video and images.
+Customer service is likely to take a huge leap forward thanks to the just-released GPT-4, which is capable of processing, understanding, and interpreting not just text but audio, video and images.
 The possibilities are mind-boggling.
-One example: it can recognise visual and audio cues during a service or sales call to determine a person’s emotions, automatically escalating cases.
+One example: it can recognize visual and audio cues during a service or sales call to determine a person’s emotions, automatically escalating cases.

 Is there anything more annoying than a chatbot that gives canned answers, or a menu of choices that don’t address the problem?
-Generative AI, used with existing AI, automates the creation of smarter, more personalised chatbot responses grounded in trusted CRM data that can truly understand, anticipate, and respond to problems.
-It also powers better-informed answers to nuanced customer questions, by analysing sentiment and recognising patterns.
+Generative AI, used with existing AI, automates the creation of smarter, more personalized chatbot responses grounded in trusted CRM data that can truly understand, anticipate, and respond to problems.
+It also powers better informed answers to nuanced customer questions, by analyzing sentiment and recognizing patterns.
 All of this will help human agents, who can review responses before they reach customers.